individkid/sculpt/README.md

 Threads send structs to each other.
 Each sent struct is sent back to the sender for deallocation.
 Source->Struct->Destination
 Read->Command->Window for bringup
-Read->Data->Window for changing modes
+Read->Sync->Window for applying transformations from other processes
-Read->Data->Window for applying transformations from other processes
+Read->Mode->Window for changing modes
-Read->Data->Window for changing configurations
+Read->Mode->Window for changing configurations
 Read->Data->Polytope for adding or changing planes
 Read->Data->Polytope for changing which regions are in the polytope
 Read->Data->Polytope for creating sample of space